What are the different kinds of Replacement Sign Faces?

-What do I need to know before replacing a worn or broken sign face by myself?
+Is there anything I need to know before replacing a worn or broken sign face by myself?
 Can I do this myself?

 We're glad to help you step-by-step.
 Here are the things we need to know to help you find a good replacement (and how to do it further below):